“My daughter is changing into a male and I feel like I'm in a movie. I want to be there and I want to be loving, but it's scaring me. ”

 A person whose gender identity is in contrast to the sex they were born with may identify as transgender.
 To express their gender, transgender people may 'transition' from the sex that they were assigned at birth (biological sex) with the help of medications or surgery.
 However, this may not be an option for everyone.
 There is more information on this in the Seeking support section below.

 How a person identifies their gender depends on what they feel, which may change or stay static.
 Gender identity and expression can be considered on a spectrum.
-Some people may identify more female, or male, whereas others may feel more in between, or neutral.
+Some people may identify more female, or male, while others may feel more in between, or neutral.
 Those who feel their gender changes from time to time, may be described as gender fluid.

 Gender expression and mental health